steveswinsburg/xbdd-maven-plugin/README.md

 # xbdd-maven-plugin
-A Maven plugin to automatically send test results to XBDD.
+A Maven plugin to automatically send integration test results to XBDD.

 For more information on XBDD, visit: https://github.com/orionhealth/XBDD